michael2012z/BitBible/markdown/KJV/files/2Chr.md

 6. And he walked in the way of the kings of Israel, like as did the house of Ahab: for he had the daughter of Ahab to wife: and he wrought that which was evil in the eyes of the Lord.

-7. Howbeit the Lord would not destroy the house of David, because of the covenant that he had made with David, and as he promised to give a light to him and to his sons for ever.light: Heb. lamp, or, candle
+7. Howbeit the Lord would not destroy the house of David, because of the covenant that he had made with David, and as he promised to give a light to him and to his sons for ever.

-8. In his days the Edomites revolted from under the dominion of Judah, and made themselves a king.dominion: Heb. hand
+8. In his days the Edomites revolted from under the dominion of Judah, and made themselves a king.

 9. Then Jehoram went forth with his princes, and all his chariots with him: and he rose up by night, and smote the Edomites which compassed him in, and the captains of the chariots.